History of rail transport in Spain: Nationalization of rail network

 Following the decentralization of Spain after 1978, those narrow gauge lines which did not cross the limits of autonomous communities of Spain were taken out of the control of FEVE and transferred to the regional governments, which formed, amongst others, Eusko Trenbideak and Ferrocarrils de la Generalitat de Catalunya.
-Madrid (Madrid Metro), Barcelona, Valencia and Bilbao (Metro Bilbao) all have autonomous metro services.
+Madrid (Madrid Metro), Barcelona, Valencia and Bilbao (Bilbao Metro) all have autonomous metro services.

 In 1986/7, many radial routes were closed: thousands of kilometres of passenger lines were axed.

 The Railway Sector Act of 2003 separated the management, maintenance and construction of rail infrastructure from train operation.
 The former is now the responsibility of Administrador de Infraestructuras Ferroviarias (ADIF), while Renfe owns the rolling stock and remains responsible for the planning, marketing and operation of passenger and freight services (though no longer with a legal monopoly).